Brad and Jonathan are continuing the conversation about estate planning and planning for your family’s future with estate lawyer, Mark Moss.

 You can go the DIY route.
 However, if you have dependents then it is important to get these documents right.
 It is better to be safe than sorry.

-As an 18-20-year-old, take advantage of a free consultation to see what your needs really are.
+You take advantage of a free consultation from a local estate attorney to see what your needs really are.

 When To Revisit Your Estate Plan

 You should check these documents every three to five years because things change throughout life.
 Big changes could include getting married, having kids, changes in assets such as buying or selling a home.

 Whatever you do, do not store your Will in a safety deposit box!
 It can be extremely difficult to retrieve for your survivors.
 You can keep it at home or in a safe, just make sure someone has a combination.
 But wherever you keep it make sure someone knows about it!

 Favorite article: Andy Hill’s “How Fatherhood Sparked My Desire For Financial Independence“

 Favorite life hack: Not procrastinating.
 Plus, utilizing credit card points and miles as best as I can.